scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 brussel sprouts for dinner.
 Then it was a birthday outing for a friend so I had drinks and then some midnight pizza.

+### Day 410

+Had panera for lunch then some hot dogs and chips for dinner since I was out at a birthday party.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/